VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * The start and end dates of the conference.
 * The different types and quotas of seats available at the conference.

-Additionally, the business customer can control the visibility of the conference on the public website by either publishing or un-publishing the conference.
+Additionally, the Business Customer can control the visibility of the conference on the public website by either publishing or un-publishing the conference.

-The business customer can use the conference management website to view a list of orders and attendees.
+The Business Customer can use the conference management website to view a list of orders and Attendees.

 ### Ordering and Registration User Stories

-When a registrant creates an order, it may not be possible to fulfill
+When a Registrant creates an order, it may not be possible to fulfill
 the order completely.
-For example, a registrant may request a registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
+For example, a Registrant may request a Registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
 There may only be three seats available and one seat for the drinks reception, but more than three seats available for the pre-conference workshop.
-The system displays this information to the registrant and gives the registrant the opportunity to adjust the number of each type of seat in the order before continuing to the payment process.
+The system displays this information to the Registrant and gives the Registrant the opportunity to adjust the number of each type of seat in the order before continuing to the payment process.

-After a registrant has selected the quantity of each seat type, the system calculates the total to pay for the order, and the registrant can then pay for those seats using an online payment service.
-Contoso does not handle payments on behalf of its customers: each business customer must have a mechanism for accepting payments through an online payments service.
-In a later stage of the project, Contoso will add support for business customers to integrate their invoicing systems with the Conference Management System.
+After a Registrant has selected the quantity of each seat type, the system calculates the total to pay for the order, and the Registrant can then pay for those seats using an online payment service.
+Contoso does not handle payments on behalf of its customers: each Business Customer must have a mechanism for accepting payments through an online payments service.
+In a later stage of the project, Contoso will add support for Business Customers to integrate their invoicing systems with the Conference Management System.
 At some future time, Contoso may offer a service to collect payments on behalf of customers.

 > **Note:** In this version of the system, the actual payment is
 > simulated.

-After a registrant has purchased seats at a conference, she can assign attendees to those seats.
-The system stores the name and contact details for each attendee.
+After a Registrant has purchased seats at a conference, she can assign Attendees to those seats.
+The system stores the name and contact details for each Attendee.

 ## Architecture